vazco/meteor-universe-modules-npm/README.md

 ### How It works

 #### Into Package
-1. Create file <name>.npm.json, like myPackages.import-npm.json and add it to package.js by api.addFiles
+1. Create file <name>.npm.json, like myPacks.npm.json and add it to package.js by api.addFiles
 2. In package.js add dependency `universe:modules-npm`
-3. Add some packages under key **packages** (as a name:version pairs) to this file:
+3. Add some packages under key **packages** (as a name:version pairs) to file `myPacks.npm.json`:

 ```
 {